How Tarot & Astrology Became Black & Brown Women’s North Star

 According to the Pew Research Center, Black Americans are more religious than the American public at-large.
 Because of this, many — particularly those of older generations — shy away from sharing their non-Christian spiritual practices, lest they risk condemnation from the community.
 Malorine Mathurin, for example, is a Brooklyn-based intuitive and hellenistic astrologer of Haitian descent, and says she kept her work “under wraps” during her early years as a diviner after being shunned by friends.
 “I had one friend who actually went and told everyone in junior high school that I was a witch,” she says.
 “It was very disturbing and very upsetting.
 People wouldn’t talk to me and would be very wary of me.”

 This type of fear-driven response toward non-Christian spirituality is unfortunately typical from those who adhere to institutional Christianity.
 But, it didn’t have to be like this.
 As historical texts show, the word “religion” itself is fraught with a colonialist history.
-“In fact, the term gained popularity in the sixteenth century and was also imposed on native peoples and their practices during conquest and colonising regimes,” says Khytie Brown, ethnographer and scholar of African diaspora religions and African American studies, and a research fellow at Princeton University. “‘Knowledge of God’ was often the Euro-Christian deployment of the term in which non-European peoples and their humanity were judged against,” she says.
+“In fact, the term gained popularity in the sixteenth century and was also imposed on native peoples and their practices during conquest and colonizing regimes,” says Khytie Brown, ethnographer and scholar of African diaspora religions and African American studies, and a research fellow at Princeton University. “‘Knowledge of God’ was often the Euro-Christian deployment of the term in which non-European peoples and their humanity were judged against,” she says.
 “That is, to ‘have religion’ meant that these cultures and peoples conformed to European notions of a belief in a higher power, usually a monotheistic one, with accompanying practices that they could approximate and compare with Christianity.”

 Although Eurocentric Christianity has often been used as a tool of oppression, Black diasporic religion has long been a beacon in the Black community.
 Religion is both a spiritual and cultural anchor, as Brown describes, and its many forms offer identity and belonging.
 “In some sense, these practices predate the rupture caused by the TransAtlantic slave trade,” says Kijan Bloomfield, Assistant Professor of Religious Studies at Rhodes College.
 “Black religions also developed as a response to the violence of white supremacy.
-We often describe Black religion in the West as traditions that emerged in the ‘hush harbours’ or spaces that enslaved Blacks gathered in secret to worship and commune beyond the gaze of their white enslavers.
+We often describe Black religion in the West as traditions that emerged in the ‘hush harbors’ or spaces that enslaved Blacks gathered in secret to worship and commune beyond the gaze of their white enslavers.
 However, Black religion also includes Islam and Judaism — both of which are part of a diverse tapestry of Black religious traditions.”

 Bloomfield explains that when enslaved Africans were brought to the Americas, they came with their own set of indigenous spiritual and religious practices — including Christianity.
 As early as 1491, for example, the Kongo Kingdom in Central Africa had adopted Catholicism as its official religion.
 As a result, some of the people who were enslaved in places like Jamaica and Haiti — where large portions of the enslaved population came from Central Africa, and Kongo specifically — brought with them an African Christian background outside of the Christianity encountered in the new colonies.
 Conjure and hoodoo (U.S.), vodou (Haiti), and obeah (Jamaica) are all African diasporic religious practices that provided protection and healing.
 Back in the days of slavery, Black people looked to divination as a salve amid the terror and violence — both physical and psychological — inflicted upon them by entrapment and colonialism.